 Consulata can finally afford food

 Consulta’s husband passed away, leaving her with three children to care for.
 “My life was in a bad condition”, the 44-year-old Consulata says.
 “I was sleeping on the ground and I had to ask my neighbours for food.”
-During the time she was opening her business, WEHAF provided Consulata with food packages for her and her family, as well as a bed and a mattress.
+During the time she was opening her business, WEHAF provided Consulata with food packages for her and her family and bought her a bed and a mattress as well.